mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 A Transient represents a binding between a Carrier and the instance of the transport protocol stack that implements it.
-As an Association contains long-term state for communications between two endpoints, a Transient contains ephemeral state for a single transport protocol over a single Path at a given point in time.
+As an Association contains long-term state for communications between two endpoints, a Transient contains ephemeral state for a single transport protocol over a one or more Paths at a given point in time.

 A Carrier may be served by multiple Transients at once, e.g. when